gamerdew64/liri-node-app/homework_instructions._updatedmd.md

-* If no song is provided then your program will default to "The Sign" by Ace of Base.
+* If no song is provided then your program will need to default to "The Sign" by Ace of Base.